How to Start Aquaponics: 5 Expert Tips for a Thriving Aquaponics System

 What is your climate like?
 Is it temperate, dry, tropical, subtropical, or freezing?
-How you do your aquaponics will vary based on your climate.
-It affects not only the type of fish you can keep but also the type of veggies and plants you can grow.
+How you set up your aquaponics system will vary based on your climate.
+It affects the type of fish you can keep and the type of veggies and plants you can grow.
 So, narrow it down.

 Indoor or outdoor.
-In some places—especially if you rent or live in an apartment—indoor might be your only option.
+In some places, indoors might be your only option, especially if you rent or live in an apartment.
 Otherwise, it can be a choice based on your climate and available space.

-Linking with the above, what size system do you want to have?
-I always suggest people start with a small system before spending lots of money on a larger one.
+Similar to the considerations of location and climate, you need to ask, "What size system do you want to have?"
+I always suggest starting with a small system before spending lots of money on a larger one.
 As with everything, there is a learning curve.

 Aquaponics is a living ecosystem, and while we don't want any fish to die, it is less heart-breaking if we lose a cheap goldfish versus an expensive ornamental or edible fish.

-Starting off with an aggressive fish like trout or barramundi can be challenging for a beginner.
+Starting off your aquaponics journey with an aggressive fish like trout or barramundi can be challenging for a beginner.

-Every system needs a fish tank, mechanical filter, and biological filter.
+Every aquaponics system needs a fish tank, mechanical filter, and biological filter.

-For example, top-heavy plants like tomatoes don’t do well in a deep water culture (DWC) or Nutrient Film Technique (NFT), but they thrive in growbeds.
+For example, top-heavy plants like tomatoes don't do well in a Deep Water Culture (DWC) or Nutrient Film Technique (NFT) system but thrive in grow beds.

-This purely depends on what you want to grow.
+This depends entirely on what you want to grow.

-Even in a small space, you can grow lots of real veggies for you and your family.
+Even in a small space, you can use an aquaponics system to grow lots of fresh veggies for yourself and your family.

-In this small courtyard aquaponics system, I was able to grow delicious broccoli over winter.
+In this small courtyard aquaponics system (pictured), I grew delicious broccoli over winter.

-The exciting thing about aquaponics is that once you learn how it works, it is easy to expand and grow more.
+The exciting thing about starting your aquaponics journey is that once you learn how it works, it is easy to expand and grow more.

 Start small, get comfortable with the system, and then scale up to meet your needs.

-Starting an aquaponics system can seem daunting at first, but with these simple guidelines, you'll be well on your way to creating a sustainable, thriving ecosystem that provides fresh, healthy food.
+Starting an aquaponics system can initially seem daunting, but with these simple guidelines, you'll be well on your way to creating a sustainable, thriving ecosystem that provides fresh, healthy food.

-Remember to start small, learn as you go, and most importantly, enjoy the process!
+Remember to start with a smaller system, learn as you go, and, most importantly, enjoy the process!
 Happy harvesting!

 Learn More About Aquaponics